 Both the European Union and the Dutch government have set clearly defined goals to significantly reduce the emission of greenhouse gases.
-On the one hand, this is to be done through energy conservation.
-Furthermore, there is a focus on renewable and sustainable energy production, for example from biomass, wind and solar energy.
+In addition to energy conservation, there is a focus on renewable and sustainable energy production, for example from biomass, or wind and solar energy.

-The Top Sector Energy stimulates innovations for an affordable, reliable and sustainable energy transition.
-On the basis of these policy objectives, grant schemes have been drawn up for the development and demonstration of new energy innovations.
+The Topsector Energy (TSE) stimulates innovations for an affordable, reliable, and sustainable energy transition.
+On the basis of these policy objectives, grant schemes have been drawn up for the development and demonstration of energy innovations.

-Within this top sector there are various Top Consortia for Knowledge and Innovation (TKIs) for various themes:
+Within the TSE, there are various Top Consortia for Knowledge and Innovation (TKIs), encompassing various themes:

 - TKI New Gas (Nieuw Gas): The energy transition in the gas sector will result in a reduction in the use of natural gas and an increase in sustainable alternatives.
-In this TKI, knowledge institutes and companies are helped with the development, demonstration and application of innovative technologies with lower CO2 emissions.
+In this TKI, knowledge institutes and companies are supported in the development, demonstration, and application of innovative technologies with lower CO2 emissions.
 Hydrogen plays an important role in this.

-- TKI Urban Energy: In the built environment there is a high demand for energy innovations in the built environment and infrastructure.
-There are 6 programme lines within this TKI: Natural gas-free districts, homes and buildings; Solar PV; Heating and cooling installations; Physical integration; Flexible energy infrastructure; Energy regulation systems and services.
+- TKI Urban Energy: There is a high demand for energy innovations in the built-up environment and infrastructure.
+There are six separate programme lines within this TKI: natural gas-free districts; homes and buildings; solar PV; heating and cooling installations; physical integration; flexible energy infrastructure; and energy regulation systems and services.

-- TKI Energy & Industrie (Energie & Industrie): The industry is responsible for a large part of the Dutch CO2 emissions.
-The TKI Energy & Industry stimulates sustainability through more efficient use of raw materials, energy savings and the electrification of processes, for example.
+- TKI Energy & Industrie (Energie & Industrie): Industry is responsible for a large proportion of the Dutch CO2 emissions.
+The TKI Energy & Industry stimulates sustainability, for example through more efficient use of raw materials, energy savings, and the electrification of processes.

-- TKI Biobased Economy: Biomass is an alternative to fossil raw materials for energy production and to fossil raw materials in the chemical sector.
+- TKI Biobased Economy: Biomass is an alternative to fossil raw materials, both for energy production and in the chemical sector.
 Both chemical and biological conversion is possible.
-In the TKI there are 4 programme lines: Thermal conversion, chemical catalytic conversion, microbiological conversion and solar capturing and biomass production.
+In this TKI, there are four different programme lines: thermal conversion; chemical catalytic conversion; microbiological conversion; and solar capturing and biomass production.

-RVO publishes an annual subsidy programme for each theme.
-In 2019, more than €43 million will be available, spread over the above-mentioned themes.
-In addition, money is available for so-called energy studies: feasibility studies and environmental studies.
+The Netherlands Enterprise Agency (RVO) publishes an annual grant programme for each theme.
+In 2019, more than €43 million was available, spread over the above-mentioned themes.
+In addition, money was available for so-called energy studies, including feasibility studies and environmental studies.

 Demonstration Energy Innovation (DEI):